 The amendments need to be adopted retrospectively.
 The company is required to adopt IAS 19 (Amended) by accounting year commencing April 1, 2013.
-The company is currently evaluating the requirements of IAS 19 (Amended) and has not yet determined the impact on the consolidated financial statements.
+The company has evaluated the requirements of IAS 19 (Amended) and theses requirements are not expected to have a material impact on the consolidated financial statements.

-2 Notes to the condensed consolidated interim financial statements
+2 Notes to the condensed consolidated financial statements